Dachshund Rescue and Placement, Inc. - So CA

 For more information on Georgia, feel free to email me at [email protected] or call 661 618-7308.

-Georgia is microchipped and up to date on shots.
+Georgia is spayed, microchipped and up to date on shots.

 An approved application is required for Georgia’s adoption.